ModelDriven/fUML-Reference-Implementation/org.modeldriven.fuml/ReadMe.txt

 The implementation build requires the following to be installed:

     Oracle Java Version 6 or above - see http://java.oracle.com/
-    Apache Ant Version 1.7.0 or above - see http://ant.apache.org/
+    Apache Maven Version 2.2 or above - see http://maven.apache.org/

 To build from the command line:

 1. In a Windows/DOS command window, navigate to the 'root' reference implementation directory.
-This directory is where the Apache Ant 'build.xml' file can be found.
+This directory is where the Apache Maven 'pom.xml' file can be found.

 2. Use the following command:

-    ant
+    mvn -DskipTests install

 Several targets will be executed, and the message 'BUILD SUCCESSFUL' should be displayed.
 Generated and compiled code can be found under the 'target'